seva3l/Map-Notes/README.md

    ```

 3. **Configure Environment:**
-   Create an `.env` file in the root of your project and add your Mapbox token:
+   Create an `.env` file in the root of your project and add your Mapbox and Firebase configuration:
    ```
    MAPBOX_TOKEN=your_mapbox_access_token
    ```
-   You can obtain a token from [https://account.mapbox.com/](https://account.mapbox.com/)
+   You can obtain a Mapbox token from [https://account.mapbox.com/](https://account.mapbox.com/)
+   Firebase configuration can be found in your Firebase project settings.

 4. **Run the App:**
    To run the app on an Android/iOS simulator: